Current versions: AWDP v3.3, July 2020; PenWP v4.0, October 2022; CWDP v1.0, October 2021; OWDP v1.1, February 2013; SDP v2.2, September 2014

 - Two-dimensional variational ambiguity removal.

-AWDP and PenWP are available free of charge under licence, and are distributed by the NWPSAF, on this website.
+AWDP, PenWP and CWDP are available free of charge under licence, and are distributed by the NWPSAF, on this website.

 A number of technical reports detailing some of the methods described in this overview can be found here.

 In April 2011, the NWPSAF ran a Scatterometer Data Assimilation Workshop at EUMETSAT; the goal of the workshop was to provide NWP data assimilation colleagues insight in the main relevant characteristics of the scatterometer data, provide guidance for data assimilation and collect NWP user requirements.
 Slides, posters and training material have been made available here.